 At the start of my night I came across Jessica Kott, who works for Barton & Guestier, based out of Bordeaux France.
 Kott was quite knowledgeable about wine, I normally drink red, but she offered me a 2018 B&G Cotes de Provence Tourmaline Rose.
 She described it as one of her favorites.
 “It is crisp, with flirty minerality and the perfect juicy palate and floral bouquet”…and she was right.
 It was quite delightful and great choice to start off the night with.
-Little did I know, I would come to know her, and the wine she represented even more, since we continued to see each other each night of the festival.
+I would come to know her, and the wine she represented even more as we continued to see each other throughout the festival.

 My first foodie choice of the first night was stupendous.
 I had just met L’Antica Pizzeria Da Michele’s Pizzaiolo Michele Rubini at another food event this past week and was excited to sample the Pasta alla Nerano being served.
 It was my first time meeting Chef Antonio Giordano, who runs the kitchen with Michele.
 The pasta alla Nerano (zuchinni, basil, pecorino parmigiana), a classic dish – was simple, yet enchanting.
 The homemade pasta was al dente and the delicate flavors blended perfectly with my glass of Tourmaline.

-At the Le Grand Restaurant booth I met Justin Milian, the Events Manager, who offered two tastes…a Branzini Ceviche and Compressed Watermelon.
+At the Le Grand Restaurant booth, I met the Events Coordinator, Justin Milian, who offered us two tastes…a Branzini Ceviche and Compressed Watermelon.
 The ceviche was so succulent, yet slightly tart, with a wonderful zing of fresh lime.
-The watermelon offered a sweet refreshing ending.
+The watermelon provided a sweet refreshing ending.
 They were both beautifully displayed and perfectly paired.

 One could not ignore Gus’s Fried Chicken.
 The line remained long all three days of the festival.
 I am a huge fan of its Memphis style fried chicken.
-See my restaurant review HERE (originally published on ETG’s sister site – LAArtParty.com in 2018).
+Read my restaurant review HERE.

 Madre Oaxacan Restaurant and Mezcalaria presented two savory delights – Barbacoa de Res Taco (angus beef dry chilis and avocado leaves) as well as Ceviche Piquinn (shrimp and octopus).
 Both were fantastic!